Subtransmission Grid Control via Online Feedback Optimization: The Unicorn 7019 Benchmark

+It is assumed that the active and reactive power of the 42 wind farms and the position of all 10 tap changers can be controlled.
+The control architecture can be seen in Figure~\ref{fig:block_diagram} and is as follows.

-Measurement devices take voltage magnitude measurements~$v$ and measure the absolute value of the complex power flow~$\ell$, respectively.
-These are sent to a centralized location, a regional SCADA system, or one of the substations, where the controller is implemented.
+Measurement devices take voltage magnitude measurements~$v$ and apparent power flow measurements~$\ell$.
+These are sent to a centralized location (a regional SCADA system) where the controller is implemented.
 The controller calculates the reactive and active power setpoints and tap changer positions.
 These are then communicated to the wind farms and tap changers.
 Note, that the wind farms accept continuous setpoints, whereas the tap changers are discrete actuators and only accept 33 equally spaced values between 0.9 and 1.1.
-We assume that the wind farms cannot only accept setpoints, but they can also communicate the currently available wind power to the controller.
-This could for example be based on a wind speed measurement.
-To showcase the capabilities of the controller, we define two tasks with which we challenge the controller.
+It is assumed that the wind farms also communicate the currently available wind power to the controller, for example based on a wind speed measurement.

+The controller in the Blocaux area (and in any other subtransmission area) is not tasked to perform frequency control because this is done at the transmission grid level.

+In the simulator, whenever the controller has updated its control setpoints, the power flow for the entire French grid is computed.

+Afterward, all tap changers not governed by the controller — i.e., those located outside the control area — assess whether their secondary voltage is within the specified bounds.

+Otherwise, they switch taps, and the power flow is solved again with the updated tap ratios until no further tap changes occur.
+This mimics the operating behavior of the real power system.

+To showcase the controller's capabilities, two tasks are defined with which the controller is challenged.

-\emph{Optimal and Safe Curtailment:} The goal is to minimize the active power curtailment of renewable wind generation and losses while guaranteeing grid constraints at all times.
+\textbf{Task 1: Optimal and Safe Curtailment} -- minimize active power curtailment of renewable wind generation and losses while guaranteeing the satisfaction of grid constraints at all times.

-\emph{Providing Auxiliary Services:} In addition to the goals of task~1, the wind farms must provide voltage support as an ancillary service.
-More precisely, the goal is to keep the voltage level at the 225~kV buses below 1.05~p.u.
+\textbf{Task 2: Voltage support} -- provide voltage support as an ancillary service, keeping the voltage level of the 225~kV buses below 1.05~p.u.

-The benchmark is available online~\cite{gitlab}, and we invite other researchers to evaluate their control methods on it.
+The benchmark is available online~\cite{gitlab}, and other researchers are invited to evaluate their control methods on it.

-\section{Online Feedback Optimization\\with Integer Constraints}
+\section{Online Feedback Optimization with Integer Constraints}

-In this section, we define the control and optimization setup we choose for the benchmark.
-Then we present our new \ac{OFO} controller, and comment on the necessary model information and its tuning before we compare it with Offline Optimization.
+This section, provides a mathematical formulation of the control design problem, derives the \ac{OFO} controller, and comments on the necessary model information.